T-NhanNguyen/Kintaro/README.md

 # Kintaro
-A unity game project for my love in video games
+A unity game project for my love of video games